- HR Home

 The regulations continue: "An Exchange Visitor who willfully fails to maintain the insurance coverage set forth above . . . or who makes a material misrepresentation to the sponsor [University of Massachusetts Medical School] concerning such coverage shall be deemed to be in violation of these regulations and shall be subject to termination as a participant."
 [22 CFR 62.14(h)]

-All J-1 Exchange Visitors at UMMS must sign the J-1 Attestation Form at Immigration Services stating that they understand and will comply with the J Exchange Visitor Program health insurance requirements as outlined above.
+All J-1 Exchange Visitors at UMMS must understand and comply with the J Exchange Visitor Program health insurance requirements as outlined above.